alvinj/ScalaFlatFileDatabase/README.md

 I added the ability to specify a field delimiter in the `DataStore` constructor, but that functionality hasn’t been tested.
 I have tested a default `|` delimiter a little, and it seems to be working.
-See the [src/main/scala/test.scala](test.scala) file for an example of how I retrieve rows as columns.
+See the *Test.scala* file for an example of how I retrieve rows as columns.